dokinbog/autofram/README.md

     end
 end

--- Function to display a black screen with text function showBlackScreenWithText(text)
+function showBlackScreenWithText(text)
     -- Replace this with actual GUI code to create a black screen with text -- Example (assuming support for GUI functions):